How we use children and young person’s information in the Firesetters Intervention Scheme

 Collecting this information

-Information is collected by phone or email at the time of referral and then by phone, email or in person with the allocated Fire Setter Advisor.
-When we are obtaining explicit consent for the collection of special category information, this will be explained to all parties and requires the signature of the parent or guardian present.
+Information is collected by phone or email at the time of referral and during the visit, the Firesetter Advisor will collect information which will be recorded within a case booklet.
+When collecting any forms of special category information, this will be explained to all parties as part of the process.

 Storing this information